How to Stop Bad Dreams and Nightmares and Have a Good Sleep?

 By keeping regular hours and getting up with the sun, our need to sleep peaks at night, which coincides with our circadian urge to sleep, producing an ideal sleep window.

 #2.
 Cut Back on Blue Light Emitted From Electronic Devices

-Blue light, emitted from electronic devices, such as smartphones, TVs and computers, lead to disrupted and diminished sleep as this light inhibits the production of melatonin and pushes our body clocks later.
+Blue light, emitted from electronic devices, such as smartphones, TVs, and computers, leads to disrupted and diminished sleep as this light inhibits the production of melatonin and pushes our body clocks later.

 If you had to work on your computer a little later, don’t go to bed right away.
 Stay up for a bit so that your pineal gland can function efficiently and produce enough melatonin now that it’s dark.

 If you can’t live without your tech before bedtime, software such as f.lux and Apple’s Night Shift mode, help reduce the amount of blue light by “warming” the color temperature on devices.

 But this doesn’t solve the other problem with using electronic devices before bedtime.

 #3.
 Shutdown Technology

-Apart from emitting blue light, electronic devises affect our stress levels and capacity to keep our brains alert.
+Apart from emitting blue light, electronic devices affect our stress levels and capacity to keep our brains alert.

 The messages and emails you respond to a few minutes before you go to bed could keep your mind whirring when you’re trying to sleep.

-You might even find it hard to sleep when you don’t receive reply to the message you’ve sent.
+You might even find it hard to sleep when you don’t receive a reply to the message you’ve sent.